GHberg/GHyprland/README.md

-# Dotfiles - Arch Linux Hyprland Setup
+# GHyprland - Theme-Agnostic Hyprland Configuration

-My personal Arch Linux configuration featuring Hyprland, Waybar with custom modules, and a research-based circadian rhythm color temperature system.
+A comprehensive Hyprland configuration that works seamlessly with any theme, featuring advanced Waybar modules and a research-based circadian rhythm color temperature system.

 ## Features